WSU School of Music Mission Statement

 • Giving a lecture recital of 35-45 minutes on an approved topic.

 The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
-In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least three days before the dress rehearsal.
+In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least one week before the dress rehearsal.

 Degree Recital Requirements WOODWINDS